black-ai/blackbox-documentation/account-setup.md

     ###### Step 2: Unit / Sensor Config ######

-    Above the Core Application Config dialogue is a button to switch to the Unit Config tag.
-Press this.

-    If you do not yet have any units linked to this application, they should appear at the bottom with a button to 'link', just press this.
+    Click the Unit Config tag, which you can find above the Core Application Config dialogue.
+Note: If you do not yet have any units linked to this application, they should appear at the bottom of the application page with a button to ‘link’, press this to do so.

     Once units are linked, you should see an edit button to position them in the world space.
 If this doesn't appear, reload the page.